antfu/talks/2025-09-18/src/slides.md

 />

 <!--
-Then, the final tip I would give today is [click] to Work with the Community.
-Or work with the users, depends on what type of the tools you are building.
+Then, the final tip I would give today is [click] to work with the community.
+Or work with the users, depending on what type of tools you are building.

-[click] We can't build a great tool without the community, we need to work with people, get them engaged and build together.
+[click] We can't build a great tool without the community.
+We need to work with people, get them engaged, and build together.
 -->

 ---